 ANDREW J. CUSHER, DPM

 Andy is a native of Cincinnati, Ohio.
 He is a graduate of Walnut Hills High School and graduated with a B.A. in Sociology from The Ohio State University in 1973.
 He worked as a Health Educator from 1973-75 at the Free Clinic of Cincinnati while attending the University of Cincinnati in Community Health.
 Andy then attended the Illinois College of Podiatric Medicine in Chicago in 1976 and received his Doctor of Podiatric Medicine (D.P.M.) degree in 1979.
 After a year of residency in Youngstown, Ohio he returned to Cincinnati and opened a private practice.
-He has been practicing podiatry for over 37 years in the Colerain Township area of Cincinnati.
+He has been practicing podiatry for over 40 years in the Colerain Township area of Cincinnati.
 He is board certified by the American Board of Podiatric Medicine.
 He is a member of the American Podiatric Medical Association, the Ohio Foot and Ankle Medical Association, and the Southern Ohio Academy of Podiatry.
+As of January 2020 he retired from medicine and has enjoyed spending more time involved with the board process.

-He joined the Elsa Sule Foundation Board in 2014 and has a special interest in the area of children’s welfare.
+Andy joined the Elsa Sule Foundation Board in 2014.
+He has a special interest in organizations that focus children’s welfare.
 He enjoys the grant review process including site visits and program evaluation.
-Andy is married and lives in Blue Ash, Ohio with his wife, Ruth and their children, Valerie and Jordan.
+Andy lives in Blue Ash, Ohio with his wife, Ruth.

 FRANKLIN D. HICKS, SR.

 Frank joined the Elsa Sule Foundation in 2012 and enjoys learning more about the nonprofits on site visits.
-He keeps on current on Philanthropic issues by attending sessions at Exponent Philanthropy, Philanthropy Ohio and Kentucky Philanthropic Initiative.
+He keeps on current on Philanthropic issues by attending sessions at Exponent Philanthropy and Philanthropy Ohio.

 CRYSTAL D. HOEFINGHOFF, RN

-Crystal is originally from Blanchester, Ohio, northeast of Cincinnati.
+Crystal joined the Elsa Sule Foundation board of advisers in 2012.
+She is originally from Blanchester, Ohio, northeast of Cincinnati.
 In 1984 she earned her Registered Nursing Degree (RN) from the Jewish Hospital of Cincinnati School of Nursing.
 Crystal became involved in the Ft.Wright Elementary PTA as well as Boy Scout Troop 236, serving on the Board for 4 years.
-She is a member of Impact 100 Cincinnati and active in Philanthropic studies at Exponent Philanthropy and Philanthropy Ohio.
+She was a member of Impact 100 Cincinnati and active in Philanthropic studies at Exponent Philanthropy and Philanthropy Ohio.
 In 2004, Crystal returned to nursing at Pediatric Practice in Northern Kentucky as a staff nurse.
 She spends her days working in direct patient care as well as phone triage.
-Crystal joined the Elsa Sule Foundation board of advisors in 2012.

 VALERIE E. KLETTE-CUSHER